Alex-Park-CS/W-Clinics-Web-App/README.md

 # Project Title

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our team DTC02 developped an app for finding a walk-clinic to help walk-clinic users to combat the wait times and confusion of business hours by providing information on correct business hours/estimated wait time.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi my name is Alex and I'm excited to create a web app from the beginning!
 * Hi I'm Richard, I like hiking and reading!
-* Hello, My name is Inez!I am excited to learn how to use Git and Github.
+* Hello, My name is Inez!
+I do love coding and I am excited to learn how to use Git and Github.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.